Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Add the virtual machines as DSC nodes in Azure Automation** → Happens automatically after registration.
 * **Install Windows Management Framework 5.1** → Only for Windows, not Linux.

-✅ Final Answer (in order):

-1. Create a DSC metaconfiguration
-2. Copy the metaconfiguration to the virtual machines
-3. From the virtual machines, run `setdsclocalconfigurationmanager.py`

-### Question #14
+### Question #14 💩💩💩

-DRAG DROP You are creating a container for an ASP.NET Core app.
+You are creating a container for an **ASP.NET Core app.**

 You need to create a Dockerfile file to build the image.

 The solution must ensure that the size of the image is minimized.

 How should you configure the file?
 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.